nocyamribeiro/nocyamribeiro/README.md

 - 📫 How to reach me **nocyamribeiro@gmail.com**

+- I am currently working **at Cortex Intelligence as a Tech Lead.**

 - 📄 Know about my experiences [https://www.linkedin.com/in/maycon-leite-ribeiro/](https://www.linkedin.com/in/maycon-leite-ribeiro/)

 - ⚡ Fun fact **I love sports such as swimming, soccer, and biking!**